 Most goat sheds (93%) lacked a basement and were constructed directly on earthen floors; only 7% had proper foundations.
 Brick walls (65.65%) were predominant, followed by wooden (28.28%) and stone (6.06%) walls.
 Drainage type corresponded with the flooring, with 90% being mud-based and 10% cemented.
 White washing was not practiced by 81% of farmers; among those who did, it was done biannually (56%), annually (28%), or occasionally (16%).
 Daily cleaning of sheds was practiced by 87% of respondents, while 13% cleaned twice daily.

 The average shed dimensions were 13.96 ft (length), 7.68 ft (width), with central and side heights of 8.15 ft and 4.87 ft, respectively.
 Inadequate ventilation and poor shed design were primarily due to limited awareness of scientific housing and financial constraints2,3,4 &5.
 Better housing conditions in regions where, farmers had awareness about the scientific goat rearing was also observed6.

+Discuss about housing conditions in survey taken in other parts of the world and country